transloadit/uppy/website/src/docs/svelte.md

 ## Installation

-All Svelte components are provided through the `@uppy/svelte` package
+All Svelte components are provided through the `@uppy/svelte` package.

 Install from NPM: